urbanquakers/pantograph/docs/docs/index.md

 Before submitting a new GitHub issue, please make sure to search for [existing GitHub issues](https://github.com/pantograph/pantograph/issues).

 If that doesn't help, please [submit an issue](https://github.com/pantograph/pantograph/issues) on GitHub and provide information about your setup, in particular the output of the `pantograph env` command.

 ## System requirements

-Currently, _pantograph_ is officially supported to run on macOS.
+Currently, _pantograph_ is officially supported to run on Linux and macOS.

-But we are working on 🐧 Linux and 🖥️ Windows support for parts of _pantograph_.
-Some underlying software like Xcode or iTunes Transporter is only available for macOS, but many other tools and actions can theoretically also work on other platforms.
-Please see [this Github issue for further information](https://github.com/pantograph/pantograph/issues/11687).
+But we are working on 🖥️ Windows support for parts of _pantograph_.
+Many other tools and actions can theoretically also work on other platforms.

 ## _pantograph_ team